The True Story Behind FX’s A Wilderness of Error

 The physician also stated that he had an altercation with the men but was eventually rendered unconscious.
 The Army investigators felt that Jeffery was guilty and had emulated the Manson killings to cover his tracks.
 In May 1970, he was formally charged with murdering his family.
 However, after an Article 32 hearing, all charges against the physician were dropped, and he was honorably discharged.
 But his father-in-law, Freddie Kassab, who was once his supporter, noted many inconsistencies over time.
 So, in 1972, he filed a citizen’s complaint through the Justice Department, which led to another legal battle.

 In 1979, at the end of the trial, Jeffery MacDonald was found guilty and was sentenced to life in prison.
 However, in 1980, the Fourth Circuit Court of Appeals overturned the verdict, and MacDonald was yet again a free man.
-But in 1982, The US Supreme Court reversed this decision.
+However, in 1982, the US Supreme Court reversed this decision.
 Since then, Jeffery has been in prison and is currently serving his sentence at the Federal Correctional Institution in Cumberland, Maryland.
 He has always maintained his innocence.

 How Did Pop-Culture Influence Jeffery’s Public Image?